Azure/azure-powershell/src/Compute/Compute/help/New-AzGalleryImageDefinition.md

 Creates a gallery image definition to contain image versions for specialized windows images.

-### Example 4: Create an image definition for generalized windows images
+### Example 4: Create an image definition for generalized windows images and set features.

 ```powershell
 $rgName = "myResourceGroup"